-Moving can seem like an endless task.
+Moving cities or across Canada can seem like an endless task.
 Don’t shoot the messenger—we’re here to tell you that the work isn’t over after you unpack the last box or buy the last of the furniture.

 In our last blog, we talked about how to take care of your house in the winter.
 But winter will end eventually.
 While you’re thinking about home maintenance and scheduling your winter-specific household duties, consider the maintenance tasks you should be performing regardless of the season.